AL0YSI0US/gallery-of-horns/README.md

 ## 👥 C O L L A B O R A T O R S

-* Michelle helped me unbreak my page when It was failing to render.
+* { `Michelle` } helped me unbreak my page when It was failing to render.
 Turned out I only had one part of bootstrap installed. which leads me to my next thank you...
-* Hexx provided me with the `npm install react-bootstrap bootstrap` command line to ensure I'm getting all the goods when I set up a project.
+* { `Hexx` } provided me with the `npm install react-bootstrap bootstrap` command line to ensure I'm getting all the goods when I set up a project.
+* { `Daniel` } : When it came time to sort beasts by the number of horns I brainstormed with my classmate and together we mapped out a plan of attack for how we wanted to get each of our Apps to work and then we sought TA help in the daytime before class.
+TA Hexx came in clutch as per usual and helped us make sense of the parts we were stuck on.

 ## 🤔 R E F L E C T I O N S

 * Creating templates for repetitive work makes my life simpler.
-I needed to render an image...a whole lot!
-I made a template so I did not miss any key pieces along the way, here's what that looked like:
+Early on in the project I needed to render an image a bajillion times....!
+* I made a template so I did not miss any key pieces along the way, here's what that looked like:

 ````html
      <HornedBeast title="" image_url="" keyword="" description="" alt="" />